alberand/Blog/content/nix-notes.md

 ## Why src = ./.; fails but src = fetchFromGithub {...} not?

-This is because your local copy is probably dirty (nix does `cp` which copies all the stuff).
+This is because your local copy is probably dirty; nix does `cp` which copies all stuff to /nix/store.
 In some cases running `make clean` will save you.
-Or you can fetch your local branch:
+But I would suggest using git to fetch your local branch:

 ```nix
 src = fetchgit {